-What are the rights of minority shareholders in Pakistan?
-And the legal approach adopted by the Courts in enforcing remedies between the shareholders and company.
+What rights do minority shareholders have in Pakistan?
+How do the Courts approach and enforce remedies in disputes between shareholders and the company?

-Previously, the rights of shareholders were regulated by the Companies Ordinance, 1984 which has now been repealed by the Act.
-The objective of the Act is to increase progress in the corporate sector, promoting technology to enhance the protection of shareholders, creditors and public interest and increasing protection of minority interest.
+The Companies Ordinance, 1984, which regulated shareholder rights, has been repealed by the Act.
+The Act aims to promote progress in the corporate sector, enhance shareholder protection, protect creditors and public interest, and increase the protection of minority interests

 In the Indian law, the protection of shareholders from oppression and mismanagement is provided Section 241 of the Companies Act, 2013.
 In this regard the Supreme Court of India in the case reported as 1981 Supreme Court 333 held that the term “oppression” does not include every instance of illegality.

-As referenced from the case of Nadeem Kiani, to invoke Section 286 of the Act, it must be proved that the conducts are such that requires court to exercise its jurisdiction and that winding up would unfairly prejudice the members or creditors.
+As referenced from the case of Nadeem Kiani v American Lycetuff (Pvt.)
+Limited (2021 CLD 7) to invoke Section 286 of the Act, it must be proved that the conducts are such that requires court to exercise its jurisdiction and that winding up would unfairly prejudice the members or creditors.
 The conduct must fall under one of the following situations:

 • Unlawful manner;